aseradyn/flagon-with-a-dragon/pages/info.md

 * <a href="https://www.transparenttextures.com/">Transparent Textures</a>: A fabulous site for finding seamless textures.

 * <a href="https://www.fontsquirrel.com/">Font Squirrel</a>: For helping me find licensed, free fonts to play with.

+* [This codepen](https://codepen.io/sosuke/pen/Pjoqqp) for helping me set the color for SVGs using CSS filter.

+* [W3 Schools Color Picker](https://www.w3schools.com/colors/colors_picker.asp) which is a very easy, quick way to pick a lighter, darker, or hue-shifted version of a color.

 For previous versions of this site, I also loved: